peterwwillis/truckcamper/Trucks/Truck_notes.tmpl.md

 ### Horsepower & Torque

+In general, diesels win, but there are exceptions.

+- Gas engines lose power by 3-4% per 1,000 ft. elevation.
+To maintain performance, reduce GVWs and GCWs by 2% per 1,000 ft. elevation starting at the 1,000 ft. elevation point.

-Remember to check the entire torque band rating for the motor.
+- Check the entire torque band rating for a motor.
+Gas engines' torque can be very low at low RPMs.
 You may want more low-end torque to haul a camper (for example, if you're parked on a hill, or going up a hill at high elevation).

-Gas engines' torque can be extremely low at low RPMS.

-Gasoline engines lose power by 3-4% per 1,000 ft. elevation.
-To maintain performance, reduce GVWs and GCWs by 2% per 1,000 ft. elevation starting at the 1,000 ft. elevation point. lfksljflskjflskdjflsdkjfsldkjsdlkjfdslkfjslkjfslkdjfdslk

-Comparison of low- and high-end torque for some gas and diesel engines:

-- Gas
+- Turbos add power at elevation by increasing air density, so a turbo gas or diesel will do much better than a naturally-aspirated equivalent.

+#### Gas engine torque band

 __START_EMBED_CONTENT__
 csv2md truck_torque_gas.csv
 __END_EMBED_CONTENT__

-- Diesel
+#### Diesel engine torque band

 __START_EMBED_CONTENT__
 csv2md truck_torque_diesel.csv